fbpx

 When Residents Do Not Get Proper Medical Care for Their Injuries

-Quickly and comprehensively attending to injuries of nursing home residents can make the difference between a partial and total recovery, and this underlines the importance of prompt medical care.
+Quickly and comprehensively attending to the injuries of nursing home residents can make the difference between a partial and total recovery, underlining the importance of prompt medical care.
 When a loved one does not receive prompt medical care for injuries, those injuries can worsen, and the long-term effects can increase.

 A failure to provide essential needs like medicine, comfort, food, water, and other key elements for survival constitutes nursing home neglect.
 When an elder suffers neglect, nursing home employees acted negligently, and you can hold the facility responsible for any resulting losses or suffering of the resident.